by Sue Kira, Naturopath & Clinical Nutritionist

 - Citrus: commonly oranges and lemons are the most reactive

 - Soy products: it may be the soy or the gluten in the soy sauce

 - Sesame seeds

 - Corn derived products

-There are a range of elimination diets available to choose from and most exclude the foods mentioned above, but then there can be other offending foods like the nightshade family foods, legumes, FODMAPs and high histamine foods.
+There are a range of elimination diets and most exclude the foods mentioned above, but there can be other offending foods like foods from the nightshade family, legumes, FODMAPs and high histamine foods.
 Other diets also exclude things like oxalates, salycilates, nitrates, brassica family foods and so on.

 For a general Elimination Diet, I suggest to exclude the foods in the list below.
 Before commencing, ensure that you get advice from your health care professional, as following any of these diets could lead to nutritional deficiencies if used long term.
 Your practitioner may suggest eliminating other foods, such as those listed in the previous paragraph.

 As mentioned, if this diet does not clear your symptoms then seek professional health advice to check for other possible underlying conditions.